 Balancing Innovation and Privacy

-Companies in data-driven industries like artificial intelligence and marketing face difficulties balancing innovation with GDPR’s limitations.
+Companies in data-driven industries, such as artificial intelligence and marketing, face challenges in balancing innovation with the limitations of GDPR.
 Strict consent requirements and data minimization principles can hinder the development of personalized services.

 Complexity of Implementation